utrgv-software-engineering/hw-ruby-intro/README.md

 1. Clone this repo on codio or on your computer and complete the required functions/classes.
 2. Commit and push your solutions to GitHub (make sure you pass all the tests before you do), double check your repo on GitHub and verify the commit went through.
-3. Submit a message in Blackboard telling me you are done with the assignment, e.g. "Assignment Done"
+3. Submit a picture(s) of your 3 parts passing the RSpec tests!

 ## More Challenges